 Scheinberg divested from the institution as part of the settlement.

 This year, all three sides of what’s known as the higher ed regulatory triangle — state agencies, accreditors and the federal Education Department — began taking action against Stone.

 Connecticut’s higher education office, which Stone notified of its closure on Feb.
-6, had already raised concerns about the academy prior to its closure.
+6, had already raised concerns about the academy.

 Colleges that offer practical nursing programs in Connecticut must see at least 80% of their students pass what’s known as the National Council Licensure Examination every year.

 If a program fails to reach that benchmark for three years running, state regulators can yank their approval to operate.